Julien-R44/tuyau/docs/content/docs/next-js.md

 export * from './api.js'
 ```

-As your project grows you will need to add more references to the types in the `./.adonisjs/index.ts` file.
+As your project grows you will need to add more reference files here.

----

-You can find an example of AdonisJS, Next.js and Tuyau in the [examples](https://github.com/Julien-R44/tuyau/tree/main/examples/nextjs) folder.